Installing PowerShell on Windows

 $env:ProgramFiles\PowerShell\6folder is deleted

-If you need to run PowerShell 6 side-by-side with PowerShell 7, reinstall PowerShell 6 using the ZIP install method.
+If you need to run PowerShell 7.1 side-by-side with other versions, use the ZIP install method to install the other version to a different folder.

 Administrative install from the command line